Leuchtfeuer/mautic-DOI-bundle/README.md

 - **Flexible Redirects**: Configurable success/error pages after verification
 - **Security**: HMAC-based hash generation for verification links
 - **Console Commands**: Cron-compatible follow-up email sending, timeout processing, and optional cleanup of expired submissions
+- **Compliance**: Snapshots field labels and submitted values at the point of submission, so historical DOI records stay accurate and readable even if the form or its fields change later

 ## Requirements for this release
 > [!TIP]